Relintai/pandemonium_engine_docs/getting_started/introduction/key_concepts_overview.md

 It is made of a `KinematicBody2D` node named "Character", a `Sprite`, a `Camera2D`, and a `CollisionShape2D`.

+Note:
-.. note:: The node names end with "2D" because this is a 2D scene.
+ The node names end with "2D" because this is a 2D scene.
 Their 3D
           counterpart have names that end with "3D".

 Notice how nodes and scenes look the same in the editor.
 When you save a tree of